-In June 2007, Calin joined MD Anderson as an associate professor in the Department of Experimental Therapeutics and was promoted to Professor with tenure in 2013.
+George Adrian Calin received both his M.D. and Ph.D. degrees at Carol Davila University of Medicine in Bucharest, Romania.
+After working in cytogenetics as an undergraduate student with Dragos Stefanescu in Bucharest, Calin completed cancer genomics training in Massimo Negrini’s laboratory at the University of Ferrara, Italy, and in 2000, he became a postdoctoral fellow in Carlo Croce’s laboratory at Kimmel Cancer Center in Philadelphia, Pennsylvania.
+In June 2007, Calin joined MD Anderson as an associate professor in the Experimental Therapeutics department and was promoted to Professor with tenure in 2013.
 He explores new RNA therapeutic options for cancer patients and studies the roles of microRNAs and other non-coding RNAs in cancer initiation and progression, as well as the mechanisms of cancer predisposition.

 M. Diana Qian

 M. Diana Qian obtained her Bachelor's degree in Biochemistry from East China University of Technology, Shanghai, China.
 She joined MD Anderson Cancer Center as a visiting scientist from 1991 to 1992.
 From 1993-2006, she worked in various academic and industrial institutions, including Harvard Medical School and Pfizer Pharmaceutical Inc. She came back to MD Anderson Cancer Center in 2006, working at GU Medical Oncology and subsequently joining the Calin Laboratory.
 Her research interests include research data management and analyses of lymphoma and leukemia projects.
 Outside of the lab, she enjoys tennis, oil painting and travel.

 Originally from: Italy